datacarpentry/python-ecology-lesson/_episodes/00-Before-we-start.md

 teaching: 30
 exercises: 0
 questions:
-  - "What is Python?"
-  - "Why should I learn Python?"
+  - "What is Python and why should I learn it?"
 objectives:
   - "Describe the purpose of the editor, console, help, variable explorer and file explorer panes in Spyder."
   - "Organize files and directories for a set of analyses as a Python project, and understand the purpose of the working directory."